cover

 A comparison of two interface values with identical dynamic types causes a run-time panic if values of that type are not comparable.

-So, if we put a map into an error struct, it makes the error incomparable, and it can never be successfully compared.
+So if we put a map into an error struct, it will make this error incomparable and it will never be successfully compared.

-The solution is also simple, which is to define the Error as a pointer type:
+The simple solution is to define Error as a pointer type:

 var (